Event Ticketing

 What NFCKEY replaces

-NFCKEY acts as a wearable NFC ticket credential that is presented to a reader, scanner, validator, or gate in the same way as a traditional contactless event ticket.
+NFCKEY functions as a wearable NFC ticket credential that is presented to validators, gates, or scanners in the same way as a traditional contactless event ticket or pass.

 What NFCKEY does not replace